Python Bindings Plug-In

 ./whereever$ python3 -c "import faudes; print(faudes.Version())"

-The libFAUDES build system also has a dedicated target pybindings-wheel that utilises the Python module build to generate a Python package faudes-*.whl for binary distribution.
+A Python wheel is an archive in a clearly defined format/layout which among others facilitates binary distribution of Python extenstions e.g. via PyPI.org.
+The libFAUDES build system has a dedicated target pybindings-wheel that utilises the Python module build to generate a Python wheel faudes-*.whl.
 The latter can be installed via pip.
-The benefit of this approach is that Python build takes care of matching toolchains etc. and that after installing the wheel the module files do not need to be copied to each relevant project folder.
+The benefit of this approach is that Python build takes care of matching toolchains etc. and that after installing the the module files do not need to be copied to each relevant project folder.
 The downside is that Python build wont use parallel jobs and therefore can take quite some time.

 Example for the overall build process incl. installation: